Service Today! Without Delay

 4. Electrical Fire Prevention

 Surges in your home wiring can cause overheating, sparks, electrical arcing, and fires.
-With protection against surges of at least 40,000 amps, high external voltages can’t reach internal circuits and damage from internal surges can be prevented.
-Wiring problems, faulty outlets, and aging appliances are among the most common causes of house fires, so it’s important to address these issues to maximize your safety.
-However, if there is a hidden problem, surge protection can reduce the risks when abnormally high voltages affect your electrical system.
+With surge protection of at least 40,000 amps, high voltages can’t reach your internal circuits, preventing damage.
+Common causes of house fires include wiring issues, bad outlets, and old appliances, so fixing these is key for safety.
+If there’s a hidden problem, surge protection can help lower the risk when high voltages hit your electrical system.

 5. Suit Your Home’s Power Needs